i3th/geolevel/README.md

 ### To delete file:
 1. Open Settings
-1. Swipe left on copied to the app files
+1. Swipe left on copied file